Serial UART And How It Works

 UART can support a form of hardware handshaking called Flow Control.
 Flow Control utilises RTS and CTS, Ready To Send and Clear To Receive signals.
 Each signal requires its own connection/pin and they can be considered as optional extras that are not implemented that often, certainly not in Arduino land..

-The Arduino uses the RTS signal as a way to reset the module rather than for its intendment use.
+The Arduino uses the RTS signal as a way to reset the module so it is not normally available to use.

 What UART Isn’t

-UART is not a standard and there isn’t an ISO specification, or indeed any kind of standard for it, it just is.
+UART is not a standard and there isn’t an ISO specification, or indeed any kind of spec for it.
+It just is.
 UART is not RS-232 (nor is it RS-484).
 RS-232 (and also RS-485) define the hardware and what represents a 0 or a 1.
 UART does none of this.

 • UART.
 Logical 0, the pin is pulled to GND.
-Logical 1, normally the same voltage the MCU uses typically 3.3v or 5v
+Logical 1 is HIGH, normally the same voltage the MCU uses, typically 3.3v or 5v

 • RS-232.
 A 0 is defined as +3v to + 15v.
 A 1 a voltage between -3V and -15V.